 BEFORE connecting the ECU to your laptop, the USB drivers must be installed.
 Failure to install the drivers on your laptop first may result in windows assigning incorrect drivers.
 These drivers will not work with the G4 ECU and are difficult to uninstall.
+The correct USB drivers are installed as part of PCLink installation, as described in the following section.
+Should internet download not be practical, a copy of the drivers on CD can be obtained from your nearest Link dealer.

-5.1 Installing USB Drivers
+4.1 Installing PCLink